ksheedlo/csci3155paper/paper.md

 Google.
 Consequently, information regarding their future support for array comprehensions is not known.

+## Community Impact

+To the extent that the JavaScript community is familiar with list comprehensions, array comprehesions appear to be an in-demand feature.
+Multiple StackOverflow threads ask for list comprehensions or a way to emulate them in JavaScript.
+We also found a number of blog articles promoting the topic.
+Some in the community have raised concerns about readability and compatibility, but the community appears to be largely for implementing this feature.

 ## Implications and Future Predictions

 For client-side ECMAScript, array comprehensions are not quite ready for